TimeRewarder/timerewarder.github.io/README.md

 # ads_page
-github page for the ADS paper
+GitHub page for the ADS paper